hazavi/AniWay/README.md

 ## How to Use

-1. **Home Page**: Start by browsing the top animes and mangas.
+1. **Home Page**: Start by browsing the animes.
 2. **Search**: Use the search bar to quickly find specific titles.
-3. **Anime/Manga Info**: Click on any title for detailed information, including synopsis, genres, and more.
+3. **Top**: Browse the top animes and mangas lists.
-4. **Schedule**: Check the anime schedule to know what’s coming next.
+4. **Anime/Manga Info**: Click on any title for detailed information, including synopsis, genres, and more.

 ## Contribution